apache/sling-org-apache-sling-feature/readme.md

 (not yet implemented).
 A final system feature has no unresolved dependencies.
 It is passed to the Feature Launcher along with optional additional features the provide functionality on top of what is defined in the system feature.
 The Feature Launcher creates a running process containing an OSGi Framework provisioned with the feature's contents.

-## Feature Aggregation

-When creating aggregates, extensions are merged into the resulting aggregate feature.
-There are default rules for aggregating extension content, which essentially is appending all the extension content of a given type.
-However custom merge plugins can also be provided.
-After the merge a postprocessor is always run which can perform additional operations based on the extension content.
-Note that both the aggregate task of the `slingfeature-maven-plugin` as well as the launcher perform merge operations on all the feature models these are provided with.

 # Launching